 Here in this blog, you will find everything you need to know about OCR.
 We will cover what it is, how it works, its use cases, its benefits, and how you can get started.
 Now, let’s get into it!

 What is Optical Character Recognition (OCR)?

 Optical Character Recognition (OCR) is a technology that helps users extract text from images or scanned documents and transforms that text into a format that the computer can read.

-This is handy when data is needed for further processing, such as in bookkeeping, expense management, loyalty marketing campaigns, or identity verification.
+This is handy when data is needed for further processing, such as in bookkeeping, expense management, loyalty marketing campaigns, or identity proofing.

 In essence, you can cut back manual document processes by using OCR software to recognize letters, words, line items, phrases, and patterns.

 For optimal text recognition, it is required to dedicate time and train the OCR technology by feeding it with a lot of data.
 Over time it gets better in terms of accuracy and document coverage.